JanssenProject/jans/docs/cedarling/cedarling-multi-issuer.md

 ### 2. Start Schema-Less for Development

 Begin without Cedar schemas for rapid development:

-- All claims stored as `Set<String>`
+- All claims stored in tags as `Set<String>`
 - Flexible and forgiving during development
 - Add schemas later for production type safety

 ### 3. Implement Comprehensive Logging